Jillian Bell: Career

-She auditioned for Saturday Night Live, and although she did not join the cast, she became a writer for the show in 2009 for its 35th season.
-Also in 2009, she appeared in an episode of Curb Your Enthusiasm as an assistant wearing revealing clothing at work.
+Bell auditioned for Saturday Night Live, and although she did not join the cast, she became a writer for the show in 2009 for its 35th season.
+That year she also appeared in an episode of Curb Your Enthusiasm as an assistant wearing revealing clothing at work.

-In 2011, she began playing Jillian Belk on the Comedy Central series Workaholics.
+In 2011, Bell began playing Jillian Belk on the Comedy Central series Workaholics.
 Film director Paul Thomas Anderson saw her in it and gave her a small role in his 2012 film The Master, then another small role in his 2014 film Inherent Vice.
 She had a recurring role as Dixie in the fourth and final season of Eastbound & Down.
 In 2014, she appeared in 22 Jump Street with Jonah Hill and Channing Tatum.
 In 2015, she co-starred in Goosebumps and The Night Before.

-In January 2016, Bell portrayed the constantly misbehaving adult daughter of wealthy parents in a Comedy Central series, Idiotsitter.
-It was originally launched as a web series in early 2014.
+In January 2016, Bell portrayed the constantly misbehaving adult daughter of wealthy parents in a Comedy Central series, Idiotsitter; it had originally launched as a web series in early 2014.
 She starred as the Fairy Godmother in Disney's Godmothered, a film released on Disney+ in 2020 and also starring Isla Fisher.